George Yeld: Alpine excursions

 In August, during the school summer holidays, Yeld indulged his passion for climbing.
 His preference was for the eastern group of the Graian Alps as they did not attract the number of tourists that other alpine areas did.

 Scrambles in the Eastern Graians 1878 – 1897, published in 1900, is his account of these visits, many of which had previously been included in the Alpine Journal.
 The book is dedicated to Dr. Tempest Anderson, York resident and photographer who accompanied him a number of times, and includes 12 of his photographs.

 Most of the routes Yeld climbed and described were new and he pioneered two new ascents: Aiguille de Tronchey and Pointe du Piolet.
 He considered local guides indispensable and he looked on them as friends and employed the same men year after year.
 The use of ropes and axes was routine, but he describes his amazement in 1895 when one of the guides made use of wedges to climb a difficult face before pulling up the others.

 Yeld frequently mentions the generosity of the local people in providing accommodation or food.
 On a climb of more than one day an overnight stay in a mountain refuge was not always possible.
 Local people then obliged but the shelter could be a shed shared with domestic livestock or a hayloft, or even a bed made with rhododendron branches.
 A number of times he dined on chamois or bouquetin (alpine ibex), which he preferred, given by local hunters.

 He regularly saw bouquetin and chamois on the slopes.
 Once he was delighted by the activities of a very close group of 40 chamois.
 As a keen gardener he regretted he could not visit the mountains in June to see the alpine flora at its best, but he still found time to botanise and make plant lists.
 There are numerous references in the accounts to the glory of alpine flowers.
 He seems to have been fond of Ranunculus glacialis (the glacier buttercup) from the number of times it is mentioned and his delight in finding it.

-Yeld comes across as extremely hardy, energetic and indefatigable.
-A lover of the mountain, its people, flora and tastiest fauna.